Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Cordless Freedom

-Most woodworkers that own a track saw will also own a dust extractor.
-And combining a dust hose, power cord and tracks makes for a tangle.
-Which is why many opt for the feature-equivalent freedom of a cordless model.
-Including me.
+Most woodworkers who own a track saw will connect to a dust extractor.
+Combining a dust hose, power cord, and tracks makes for a tangle, which is why many opt for the feature-equivalent freedom of a cordless model, including me.

 Also available from internationaltool.com

-While I am a dozen tools into the Milwaukee brand they just don’t have all of the tracks and reputation in track saws to make a brand-only decision.
-So, even with the expense of picking up another battery line, I opted for the Makita as it is has all of the key features of the corded version.
+While I am a dozen tools into the Milwaukee brand, they don’t have the tracks and reputation in track saws to make a brand-only decision.
+So, even with the expense of picking up another battery line, I opted for the Makita, as it has all of the critical features of the corded version.
 And has performed incredibly well in thick and thin cuts.

 Track Saw Overview

-With these saws its best to consider them in two categories to help split budget vs. features and capability.
-Because, for many, a Festool 75 is out of reach and a comparison to entry-level toolmakers like WEN would just be unfair.
+It’s best to consider these saws in two categories to help split budget vs. features and capability.
+Because, for many, a Festool 75 is out of reach, and a comparison to entry-level toolmakers like WEN would be unfair.

 Premium Brand Models

-For serious woodworkers that demand a perfect cut, high amperage motors and years of durability there are three saw brands that rise to the top:
+For serious woodworkers who demand a perfect cut, high amperage motors, and years of durability, three saw brands rise to the top:

 Budget for these top saws?
 Expect to pay between $700-900 for a fully equipped track saw and track.